MaterializeInc/materialize/doc/user/content/demos/_index.md

 ## Log Parsing

-Use Materialize to extract insights from your logs for real-time business and operational analysis.
+Use Materialize to extract insights from your web server's log files for real-time business and operational analysis.
 [Try it out now.](./log-parsing)

 ## Microservices

-Use Materialize to build a microservice that produces customer billing data in real time, not in periodic batches.
+Use Materialize to build a microservice that analyzes customer billing data -- represented as Protobuf messages streamed through Kafka -- in real time.
 [Try it out now.](./microservice)